GSA/digitalgov.gov/content/post/2014-02-24-tumblr-a-flexible-social-media-platform.md

 date: 2014-02-24 10:12:01 -0400
 title: 'Tumblr\: A Flexible Social Media Platform'
-summary: 'When HHS&rsquo;s Katie Gorscak was looking for a way to share Stopbullying.gov&rsquo;s information with teenagers, she looked at her options on social media.
+summary: 'When HHS’sKatie Gorscak was looking for a way to share Stopbullying.gov’sinformation with teenagers, she looked at her options on social media.
 New reports seem to come out regularly talking about how teens are fleeing &ldquo;traditional&rdquo; social media sites, but Gorscak knew her target audience made'
 authors: [jessica-milcetich]
 categories:
   - Social Media